csvpath/csvpath/docs/comments.md

     ~ name: my third experiment ~
 ```

-If each of these has its own cvspath, the paths would be identified like this:
+If each of these has its own cvspath, the paths would be programmatically identified in Python like this:

 ```python
     path1.identity == "first_experiment"